chris-l-waters/iris/README.md

 ### Download DOD Issuances
 To generate the vector database, you will need to manually download the policies from https://esd.whs.mil/.
 This README assumes you will save them to policies/dodi, policies/dodm, and policies/dodd.
 As of 19 June 2025 there were 1005 documents retrievable from this site.

-Alternatively, a .torrent with prebuilt vector databases and policy PDFs can be used:
+Alternatively, a .torrent with prebuilt vector databases and policy PDFs can be used.
+This will get you querying much faster:
 ```magnet:?xt=urn:btih:566FC09B4D96054B309BCD5EBA69B3CE971A77A0&dn=iris_database&tr=udp%3A%2F%2Ftracker.opentrackr.org%3A1337%2Fannounce&tr=udp%3A%2F%2Ftracker.openbittorrent.com%3A80%2Fannounce```

 ### Setup (Windows)